JDonnellyCodeInstitute/bespoke-brushwork/README.md

 - __The Landing Page Slideshow__

   - The focus of the landing page is a slideshow of some of the artist's work, overlaid with some text to indicate to users what to expect from the site.
-  - This section, which, along with the About Us and Services sections, makes up index.html, introduces the user to Bespoke Brushwork with an eye catching animation that cycles through several different art-pieces to grab their attention.
+  - This section, which, along with the About Us and Services sections, makes up index.html, introduces the user to Bespoke Brushwork with an eye-catching animation that cycles through several different art pieces to grab their attention.
   - The slideshow is responsive, on larger screens showing two images at a time, this was done by halving the width and action percentages of the animation in a media query, and on smaller screens one at a time.
-  - It allows users to immediately see some of the types art they can request as well as the different styles and quality of the pieces.
+  - It allows users to immediately see some of the types of art they can request as well as the different styles and quality of the pieces.

 ![Landing Page](assets/images/readme/desktop.png)
 ![Landing Page including image slideshow](assets/images/readme/desktop-alt.png)